NLeSC/guide/language_guides/python.md

     - http://docs.python-guide.org/en/latest/writing/logging
     - [Python logging best practices](https://www.datadoghq.com/blog/python-logging-best-practices/)

-## Writing Documentation
+## Documentation

-It is recommended that you write documentation for your projects and publish it on an interactive webpage.
+It is recommended that you [write documentation](https://book.the-turing-way.org/reproducible-research/code-documentation) for your projects and publish it on an interactive webpage.
 A popular and recommended solution for hosting documentation is [Read the Docs](https://readthedocs.org).
 It can automatically build documentation for projects hosted on [GitHub, GitLab, and Bitbucket](https://docs.readthedocs.io/en/stable/reference/git-integration.html).